waywardgeek/subset_sum_crypto/README.md

 This can be seen as valid noting that `s/r mod p = sum(v[i])`, where the `i` values were selected by Bob to encode `sharedSecret`.
-This sum is < `p`, so the low 128 bits shoulud represent Bob's secret key.
+This sum is < `p`, so the low 128 bits should represent Bob's secret key.

 Is this scheme quantum resistant?
 I am unfortunately not skilled in this area, but I will hypothesize that it might be.
 Someone else would need to determine this.

-However, assuming BQP != NP: The subsest-sum problem is NP-hard, so unless a special version of a quantum algorithm can be found to solve this specific case, I think the best we can do is Grover's algorithm.
-With Grovers algorithm, we want to find r and p that simultaneouisly solves a few of the `b[i] = r*v[i] mod p` constraints.
-Both `r` and `p` are at least 256 bits long, so Grovers algorithm would take 2^256 time.
+With very many solutions to the subset-sum problem, even a quantum computing solution to subset-sum does not break the scheme directly.
+The attacker would need to find not just the subset, but also `r` and `p` to verify the subset sum is correct.
+There may be quantum computing algorithms that work more efficiently, but the one I know is Grover's Algorithm, which is not fast enough, since guessing both `r` and `p` at the same time would take time O(2^256).